nrfconnect/sdk-nrf/doc/nrf/getting_started/modifying.rst

 You can provide additional options for building your application to the CMake process, which can be useful, for example, to switch between different build scenarios.
 These options are specified when CMake is run, thus not during the actual build, but when configuring the build.

+For information about what variables can be set and how to add these variables in your project, see :ref:`zephyr:important-build-vars` in the Zephyr documentation.

 .. tabs::

    .. group-tab:: nRF Connect for VS Code